How Satwiksairaj And Chirag Shetty Won Singapore Open

 The triumph capped an impressive week for the Indian pair, who had stunned reigning world champions and top seeds Kim Won Ho and Seo Seung Jae of South Korea in the semifinals.

-As the winning point was sealed, Chirag lay flat on the court in celebration.
+As the winning point was sealed, Satwik lay flat on the court in celebration.

-Satwik followed it up with a baby-themed celebration, while an ecstatic Chirag let out a loud roar before leaping onto his partner.
+Satwik followed it up with a baby-themed celebration, while an ecstatic Chirag removed his shirt and let out a loud roar before leaping onto his partner.

+"I think it's been a while since I've shown my body...
+I have really put in a lot of effort in the gym to make it good.
+Finally, all the viewers in the stadium and back home, across the world, saw it.
+So I hope they were happy," Chirag said in a lighter vein.

+"But jokes aside, two years...
+We knew for a fact that eventually the win will come.
+We had that belief and it was just a matter of time and finally we got it."

 The duo later danced on court as they savoured a long-awaited return to the top step of the podium.